personal infrastructure

-over the years, i've written a lot of compter code, both professionaly and for myself. as the saying goes though, the cobbler's children has no shoes, and that also applies to my personal software projects. i have to spend some effort to create infrastructure to be able to access them from all my devices, and that has gone through many iterations over the years.
+over the years, i've written a lot of compter code, both professionaly and personally. as the saying goes though, the cobbler's children has no shoes, and that also applies to my personal software projects. i have to spend effort to create infrastructure to be able to access them from all my devices, and that has gone through many iterations over the years.

-most of the time i create software toys. not fully fleshed out ideas, but something that sparked an interest, and i want to see and interact with from my phone, or my laptop, or any other internet capable device. what i need is a safe space to create applications and expierment. be it simple http apis, to full web applications with a frontend and backend.. but without worrying about the wild west of the internet banging on my web server.
+most of the time i create software toys. not fully fleshed out ideas, but something that sparked an interest, and i want to see and interact with from my phone, or my laptop, or any other internet capable device. what i need is a safe space to create applications and experiment. be it simple http apis, to full web applications with a frontend and backend.. but without worrying about the wild west of the internet banging on my open ports.

 big picture

-the virtual network is what keeps everything private. i choose what devices can connect, and then only expose ports on that network. what this allows me to do is access any of my internal services, like file storage or compute, from any of my devices like the laptop, tablet, or phone.
+the network is what keeps everything private. i choose what devices can connect, and then only expose ports on that network. what this allows me to do is access any of my internal services, like file storage or compute, from any of my devices like the laptop, tablet, or phone. over the years it's evolved from ssh/sftp, to openvpn, to zerotier, and most recently, tailscale.

-tailscale brings super easy configuration and monitoring, along with the platform support i need. i love the dns support, and the ability to have https services without self-signed certificates (which i used to do). that way i can have a secure connection from my phone to any server at home.
+tailscale brings super easy configuration and monitoring, along with the platform support i need (it's available on ALL my devices). i love the dns support, and the ability to have https services without self-signed certificates (which i used to do on my own, and it's a pain). that way i can have a secure connection from my phone to any server at home.

 storage

-after the network comes storage. currently i have a synology nas with a tailscale client that allows me to connect via https and smb to access my files remotely and on my phone, from anywhere. the linux server also mounts the nas, and all the custom apps store their data there.
+currently i have a synology nas with a tailscale client that allows me to connect via https and smb to access my files remotely and on my phone, from anywhere. every device i have the nas, and all the custom apps store their data there.

 beyond that, there's an offline backup strategy for the critical files. by storing content by a year/month/day directory structure makes it easy to create backups by year for each of the custom apps.